Are your tires safe? Let our team at Pitman Auto Repair make sure.

 Eye Check Daily: Inspect your tires daily for penetrations, bulges, cracks, and abnormal wear.
 Don't forget to check the tire edges for damage caused by misalignment or under-inflation.

-Trust your tires to our team of automotive technicians at Pitman Auto Repair located at 315 N. Broadway Ave in Pitman, NJ.
+Trust your tires to our team of automotive technicians at Pitman Auto Repair IN Pitman where we care about your safety.